Over 500 seats sold in the 24 hours, so don’t wait! FOR TICKETS CALL 1-855-599-9090 or BUY ONLINE HERE

 February 19th at 1:30pm

-Running Time approximately 2hr55min
+Running Time approximately 2hr55min with one intermission

 Audiences for both shows will experience Shakespeare like never before with seating on the beautiful and historic Winter Garden stage, with the theatre house serving as the backdrop.